juwita-sj/3DSCU-Mamba/README.md

 ## Model Training
-Download dataset [here](https://drive.google.com/drive/folders/1DmyIye4Gc9wwaA7MVKFVi-bWD2qQb-qN?usp=sharing) and put them into the `data` folder.
-U-Mamaba is built on the popular [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) framework.
-If you want to train U-Mamba on your own dataset, please follow this [guideline](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/dataset_format.md) to prepare the dataset.
+Download dataset from `data` folder.
+3DSCU-Mamba is built on the popular [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) framework.
+If you want to train 3DSCU-Mamba on your own dataset, please follow this [guideline](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/dataset_format.md) to prepare the dataset.

 ### Preprocessing